Volvo V40 2

 The original 240,000 km (150,000-mile) replacement interval of the PSA-derived DV6 was reduced to 140,000 km (87,500 miles) in 2014.
 Older vehicles maintained on the original interval carry elevated risk.

 Symptoms: Sudden engine failure without warning, engine damage on belt snap - !!
-Engine block can crack on overheating from 150,000 km
+Engine block can crack under overheating from 130,000 km

-Symptoms: No warning before belt breaks.
-Loud clattering or sudden stall indicates damage. - !!
+Symptoms: Unusual smell in the cabin, power loss, engine warning light, in rare extreme cases an engine-bay fire. - !!
 EGR cooler clogged (all VEA diesels affected) from 60,000 km

 Even the weakest VEA diesel D2 (D4204T5) is affected by the EGR cooler problem.
 With this engine's already low exhaust temperatures, EGR soot paste formation is particularly common.